awsdocs/amazon-s3-userguide/doc_source/replication-status.md

 ## Finding replication status<a name="replication-status-usage"></a>

-To get the replication status of the objects in a bucket, you can use the Amazon S3 inventory tool\.
+To get the replication status of the objects in a bucket, you can use the Amazon S3 Inventory tool\.
 Amazon S3 sends a CSV file to the destination bucket that you specify in the inventory configuration\.
 You can also use Amazon Athena to query the replication status in the inventory report\.
-For more information about Amazon S3 inventory, see [ Amazon S3 inventory](storage-inventory.md)\.
+For more information about Amazon S3 Inventory, see [ Amazon S3 Inventory](storage-inventory.md)\.

 You can also find the object replication status using the console, the AWS Command Line Interface \(AWS CLI\), or the AWS SDK\.